Tribler/tribler/doc/contributing.rst

 Checking out the Stabilization Branch
 =====================================

-The stabilization branch ``release-X.Y.Z`` contains the most up to date bugfixes.
+The stabilization branch ``release-X.Y`` contains the most up to date bugfixes.
 If your issue cannot be reproduced there, it is most likely already fixed.

 To backup your Tribler installation and checkout the latest version of the stabilization branch, please perform the following steps.
 * Copy the ``.Tribler`` folder to a safe location on your system (for instance the desktop) Make sure to leave the original folder on its original location.
 This folder is located at ``~/.Tribler/`` (Linux/OS X) or ``%APPDATA\.Tribler`` (Windows).